Henry Perceval, 5th Earl of Egmont: Early life

+Career

-By the time his father succeeded to the earldom in 1822, the family estates at Churchtown, County Cork and Enmore, Somerset were heavily encumbered with debts.
-While his father's seat in the House of Lords protected him from prosecution for debt, Perceval was not so fortunate, and was often forced to leave the country to escape writs.
+By the time his father succeeded to the earldom in February 1822, the family estates at Churchtown, County Cork, and Enmore, Somerset, were heavily encumbered with debts.
+While his father's seat in the House of Lords protected him from prosecution for debt, Viscount Perceval, as he then was styled, was not so fortunate, and was often forced to leave the country to escape writs.
 He developed dissipated habits early in life, and became an alcoholic.

 Perhaps to escape this wandering life, he began to seek a seat in Parliament (which would protect him from duns) in 1824, announcing he would stand for Penryn, where Henry Swann had fallen ill.
-However, he began his canvass too late to effectively compete for the vacancy and did not go to the poll.
+However, Lord Perceval began his canvass too late to effectively compete for the vacancy and did not go to the poll.
 In March 1826, when George Watson-Taylor retired to take another seat, he was put in at East Looe on the interest of James Drummond Buller-Elphinstone.
 It is not clear that he ever took his seat; in April, his family's Irish agent and solicitor, Edward Tierney, was writing to him to beg him to "abandon his evil courses and his associates".
 He contested Penryn at the 1826 election, but was served with a writ, probably for debt, during the canvass and was defeated, lacking the means to make headway with a venal electorate.

-Declared an outlaw for debt in 1828, Perceval fled abroad.
-In December 1828, he married Louisa Maria D'Orselet in Paris.
-Their son was born about four months later, and died sometime between 1835 and 1841.
-Perceval inherited his father's property on the latter's death in 1835; Enmore had been sold to pay debts in the previous year, while the Irish estates in Cork were so heavily encumbered that no buyer could be found.
+Declared an outlaw for debt in 1828, Lord Perceval fled abroad.
+Perceval inherited his father's property on the latter's death in 1835; Enmore had been sold to pay debts in the previous year, while the Irish estates in North Cork were so heavily encumbered that no buyer could be found.
 While he did assume his seat in the House of Lords (as Baron Lovel and Holland) in February 1836, he afterwards lived at Burderop Park with a female companion, Mrs. Cleese, who had lived with him before at Hythe; he took the alias of "Mr. Lovell" and claimed she was his sister.
-He was often drunk and neglectful of business as regarded his estate, although a clergyman of his acquaintance thought him a gentleman and intelligent in conversation.
+Lord Egmont, as he now was styled, was often drunk and neglectful of business as regarded his estate, although a clergyman of his acquaintance thought him a gentleman and intelligent in conversation.
 A legal appeal of his outlawry in 1838 ended when his solicitors were unable to prove that he was still alive.
 He left the country for Portugal in 1840; after the death of Mrs. Cleese, he returned to England and died in 1841.

+Personal life

+In December 1828, he married Louisa Maria D'Orselet, the daughter of Comte d'Orselet, in Paris.
+Their son was born about four months later, and died sometime between 1835 and 1841.

-He was succeeded by his half-first cousin once removed, the 3rd Baron Arden.
+Upon his death in 1841, he was succeeded by his half-first cousin once removed, the 3rd Baron Arden.